Update: CBS All Access has been replaced by Paramount Plus. Check out our guide to that platform to learn more about what it has to offer.

 A: Yes, but only with the premium $9.99/mo plan.

 The Future: Paramount Plus

 In September 2020, ViacomCBS announced that CBS All Access will be renamed and rebranded to Paramount Plus.
-The switch should happen in the US sometime in early 2021.
-It was felt that the Paramount movie studio name was a better choice, since it is well known all over the world.
-ViacomCBS plans to expand Paramount Plus to other parts of the world later in 2021.
+The switch should happen in the US and Canada on March 4, 2021.
+It was felt that the Paramount movie studio name was a better choice since it is well known all over the world.
+ViacomCBS will expand Paramount Plus to Latin America on March 4, in the Nordic countries on March 25, and in Australia later in 2021.